bluecadet/launchpad/docs/src/guides/running-applications.md

 - `name`: Unique identifier for your application
 - `script`: Path to your executable or script
-- `cwd`: Working directory for your application
+- `cwd`: Working directory for your application.
+Relative paths are resolved against the current working directory of the launchpad configuration.

 ### Advanced Settings